jmagnuson/fatfs-tiva-cm4f/README.md

 ```
 should be commented out in the driver code.

+Finally, one interrupt handler `SDCSSIIntHandler` exists in the driver which is assigned to `SSI0`, and must be
+reflected in the interrupt vector.

 ## Benchmarks

 Micro-benchmark tests were performed with various modifications to the driver to determine how much